tswow/tswow-wiki/docs/documentation/datasets-and-realms.md

 TSWoW supports managing multiple realms from a single installation, and additionally managing separate sets of module data that should be applied for each realm.

-Since version 0.13, realms and datasets are stored in the special module endpoints `datasets` and `realms`.
+Realms and datasets are stored in the special module endpoints `datasets` and `realms`.

 ## Realms